 It is possible to avoid this type of crime; you must know what to look out for.
-Before Quick Loans Express, providing cash loans from a direct lender, give you any tips, the most obvious advice is to remember that if something is too good to be true; it probably is.
+Before we give you any tips, the most obvious advice is to remember that if something is too good to be true; it probably is.
 No one is giving away free iPhones.
 Be vigilant.

-In this article, Quick Loans Express a safe online quick loans lender, talk you through how to stay safe online especially when shopping.
+In this article, Quick Loans Express a safe online same day loans lender, talk you through how to stay safe online especially when shopping.

 How to Stay Safe Online – What to look for

 A secure site will always have ‘https’ before their URL.

 If you want to know the reason why this is secure – well here it is: HTTP stands for Hyper Text Transfer Protocol.
 Is there something missing?
 Yes, there is!
 Remember we told you to make sure there is an ‘S’.
 That ‘S’ ensures you have that extra security which keeps fraudsters at bay.
 Not all websites will have HTTPS on all their website, but if you are going to use these websites, they must have it on the checkout page.
 Don’t pay without making sure it’s there or at least use a payment provider like PayPal!

 Is the payment provider legitimate?

 Many online shops will not process the payments themselves – instead, they use a payment provider.
 This is because they haven’t got the time to check your card details and check you aren’t a fraudster or that the payment makes sense.
 Paypal, Amazon Pay, Apple Pay, Android Pay, World Pay, etc. Some online shops allow you to make payments of their site; others may transfer you to a different page to complete the payment.